Does Public Accountability Actually Work? The Surprising Truth

 The Research That Flips the Script: Structured Reporting Works

 So if announcing goals publicly hurts, should you keep everything to yourself?
 Not quite.
-The picture gets more nuanced when you look at a different kind of public accountability.
+The picture gets more nuanced when you look at a different kind of accountability.

 Dr. Gail Matthews at Dominican University ran a study with 267 participants in 2015 that drew a sharp line between two approaches.
 One group simply thought about their goals.
 Another wrote them down.
 A third wrote them down and sent weekly progress reports to a friend.